International Congresses of Dipterology

 The decision regarding the place and year of the next Congress is made by Council (if not already made previously) and formally announced at the Final Plenary Session.

-Representatives of the body sponsoring the next Congress may discuss their plans with the incoming Council chairman (who takes office at the end of the current Congress) as soon as Council has decided where the next Congress will be held and elected its new Chairman.
+Representatives of the body sponsoring the next Congress may discuss their plans with the incoming Council Chair (who takes office at the end of the current Congress) as soon as Council has decided where the next Congress will be held and elected its new Chair.
 Final decisions on these matters are normally made during the second Council meeting during a Congress.

 Under the Constitution; Art. lX.4 (Amendment August 18, 1994) "Each Congress of Dipterology will contribute financially to help defray necessary expenses of the Council.
 The amount and manner of support will be negotiated at the time of acceptance of the invitation to hold their Congress".